Key Points

 Quick decision guide:

-• Incorporating a company in Singapore or New Zealand as an individual → Individual seal (where requested for foreign Director registration)
+• Preparing Singapore or New Zealand company procedures as an individual → Individual seal (where requested for foreign Director registration)

 • Japanese parent company establishing an overseas subsidiary → Corporate seal (parent company's formal contracting authority)